Enjoying our puzzle hints?

 Yellow group: HYPNOTIC STATE

-These words all describe a state of being under a magical or hypnotic influence, such as being in a dream or trance
+These words are all related to a state of being under a magical or trance-like influence, often used in fantasy or mystical contexts.
+They can be used to describe a person's mental state or a supernatural power.

 Green group: STARTING WITH PREFIXES MEANING 'TWO'